 Assemble just before serving if possible.
 If packing for later, keep the chutney and veggies separate and assemble fresh when you're ready to eat.

-Follow these tips and your sandwich will stay crisp, flavorful, and lunchbox-approved!
+Follow these tips and your toast will stay crisp, flavorful, and lunchbox-approved!

 ⭐️ Subscribe to the Cookilicious Newsletter and receive new recipes straight to your inbox!
 You'll receive my FREE Vegan Beginner's guide as a gift.
 Ready to elevate your cooking game?
 Purchase my Cookbook - The Essential Vegan Indian Cookbook today!